The Legend of Chu Liuxiang (2007 TV series): Reception

 CCTV reviewer Xiangshuai commented on the series's "luxurious cast" and "amazing script".
-She said the script captured the feeling written by Gu Long four decades ago about internal human disputes.
+She said the script captured the vibes written by Gu Long four decades ago about internal human disputes.
 She praised the actors and actresses for their performance, which "enhanced" the script to give viewers a sense of what the characters were feeling.

 The Legend of Chu Liuxiang received honours on CCTV-8 for being the third-top rated series of 2007, as well as receiving the third-highest viewership of all television series broadcast in 2007 on CCTV-8, even though it was released in December.